devsnax/readme-doctor/README.md

 pip install -r requirements.txt
 ```

 Ensure your Gemini API key is configured.
-This is typically done by setting the `GOOGLE_API_KEY` environment variable.
+This is typically done by setting the `GEMINI_API_KEY` environment variable.

 ### Generate Mode